matifr/scNuqSeq-source/README.md

-# Exploring Single nuclei RNA-seq
+# Data analysis of mouse brains using Single nuclei RNA-seq

+In this project I am analyzing the effect of BRAF mutant microglia in the brain microenvironment of mice.